Many people have to hold back when they want to make a large purchase because they do not own a credit card.

 Buying Big Items with Your Credit Card Instead of Using an In-Shop Loan

 While buying big items with your credit card is not always the most ideal choice.
 This is because these loans generally have very high interest rates that are higher than even credit card rates and are extremely inflexible.
 Therefore, instead of using shop credit when you purchase big items, you might just be better off using your credit card.
 During the grace period, you can then look for a loan with better rates and conditions.

 Purchase Big Items with Your Credit Card to Earn Points

 If your credit card has a great rewards program, you should consider the purchase of big items with your card.
-No matter the type of rewards program, you can earn a lot of points on big items or get a percentage of the cash you spent back if you have a cashback credit card.
+No matter the type of rewards program, you can earn a lot of points on big items or get a percentage of the cash you spent back if your card comes with a cashback offer.
 Even if the cash back offer is only 1%, that is still 1% you saved.
 So, if you are spending $5,000, for example, you will get a refund of $50.
 Then again, you can earn quite a large number of points, depending on the rewards program.
 Even with one that offers only one point per dollar you spend, that’s still 5,000 points that help you get that reward much faster.
 Once the interest-free period is up, you can cover the amount you spent on your credit card with either your savings or another loan with a lower interest rate.

 Keeping Tabs On Your Credit Report

 If you keep a good eye on your credit report on a consistent basis (and you should be), if your report has changed significantly at some point in time, the lender may request that you apply for one of their cards that has a greater credit limit; this would then allow you to be able to make that large purchase that you have been needing or wanting.
 If you do apply for this type of credit card, you should try to find one that is going to offer incentives and rewards for your activity, such as one that offers cash back, 0% financing and the like.
 You may also want to consider a charge card, which has no pre-set credit limit.
 These are excellent if you know that you will be able to pay off your outstanding balance each month and avoid having any outstanding balance.
 If you have more than one credit card and really need to make a large purchase, you can also consider spreading out the price of the item over all of your credit cards.
 You need to keep track of the interest rates of those cards though to make sure you don’t rack up an astronomical amount of interest.
 If you have a card or cards that have a 0% interest rate, put more of your purchase on that or those cards to save yourself potentially hundreds of dollars in the long run.
 Consider all of the above options carefully to see which method will offer you the most purchasing power and the smallest amount of interest charges as possible to secure a good deal on your large purchase.Back to top

 Earn Rewards Points

 If you are planning on making a large purchase anyway, having a credit card means that you can get that item you want right away, and earn rewards points on it if you have a collectible points card.
 You can use your card this way even if you already have the money saved up to make a large purchase, such as a holiday, a new television or a car.
 You can pay for this item using your credit card and then simply pay back the full amount at the end of the month.
 You will have received rewards points for doing it this way that you can use for free merchandise or flights.
 If you have a credit card that offers cashback rewards points you will have made money on the deal.
 Some credit cards also offer purchase cover when you use the card to buy your personal items.
 This means that you have additional coverage if there is any problem with the item within 90 days of purchase.
 This means a lot when it comes to a high-ticket purchase.
 How many times have you bought something only to find out that a manufacturer’s warranty was not good enough and had some type of fine print you were not aware of?
 This helps cover your item against loss or damage for almost any large purchases.
 It simply makes sense to use your credit card when you want to make a large purchase.
 Many people are taking advantage of their credit card in this way, and you might as well be one of them too.

 Protection For Shoppers

 Another important aspect which you might want to take into consideration when it comes to making purchases with your credit card is related to the level of protection the banks provide customers with.
 For this purpose, most of the financial products made available come with a program that handles an extended warranty for each product purchased.
 Even though most of the merchants sell their items with a warranty set over a limited period of time, with the use of your credit card, you will be able to extend this period even more, because of the partnerships established between financial institutions and the most important retailers from all over the country.
 In this way, you will eventually be able to benefit from extra discounts and an impressive number of special offers right away.

 Switching To Another Credit Card

 If you have already made a big purchase with the use of your credit card, you might want to consider switching to another similar services and probably another lender.
 This is because by doing this, you will have a big chance of being granted with a lower rate and eventually have the possibility to save some serious money in the long run.
 For example, if you decide to perform a balance transfer you will be able to transfer funds between accounts at a rate that is rather insignificant and affordable for everyone.
 All in all, make sure you are really careful with the big purchases you make with your credit card.
 As you can see there are several innovative ways that a credit card may be used to purchase your expensive items.
 You need only to be creative, and they will be invaluable if used in the right way.
 You may come out of making your large purchase and never have to pay any interest even if it takes twelve months to pay for it.

 Buy Big Items to Save Money

 It might sound a bit like an oxymoron, but it’s true.
 You can save money if you buy big items with your credit card, especially if you will be using your savings to make the purchase.
 If you use your credit card to pay for your purchase, you can take advantage of the card’s 55 interest free days on purchases.
 You might be able to delay paying off the amount you spent for a month, which gives your savings another month to earn interest.
 You then simply repay your credit card balance from your savings before the due date rolls around.
 This allows you to avoid paying interest on the amount you spent, but your savings get to accumulate more interest for that month.
 Additionally, if you have your savings in a term deposit account, making early withdrawals usually incurs heavy penalties.
 So, why give money away when you can use your credit card to buy any big items until you can withdraw the money without the fee?
 However, try to make the payment before the interest-free period is up or the interest costs might negate any benefits of leaving your savings where they are.
 While using a credit card to buy big items is not a long-term solution, for the short-term, it can provide some nice benefits.
 Just don’t make the mistake of forgetting to pay off your bill in full before the interest-free period is up, no matter how tempted you might be to only make the minimum monthly payment.

 Financing Large Purchases

 When it comes to looking for a new credit card, it is important to shop around and look for deals.
 If you are looking to use your new card to help with financing large purchases, then it is even more important for you to find a competitive deal so that you can save some money in the long run.
 Unfortunately, the deals for credit cards do not last forever, so you do have to act quickly.
 Let’s review some of the great offers that are available right now that can help you with financing large purchases.

 The Westpac 55 Day Credit Card

 The Westpac 55 Day Credit Card is an excellent credit card because it offers a 0% p.a. for 12 months (reverts to 19.84% p.a.).
 If you intend to use your card for financing large purchases and think that you will be able to pay off your purchase during that time, then this is a great choice for you.
 In addition to 0% interest, Westpac even waives the annual fee on the credit card for the first year.
 This is one of the greatest deals that is available on the market at the moment.

 The Bankwest Breeze Credit Card

 In the long run, Bankwest Breeze Credit Card is one of the most economical credit cards, as it offers very reasonable rates and fees.
-The purchase rate for this credit card is only 8.99% p.a. and the annual fee is just $49 .
+The purchase rate for this credit card is only 8.99% p.a. and the annual fee is just $89.
 To put this into perspective, a lot of other credit cards have regular rates and fees that are twice as much as this card.

 The Virgin No Annual Fee Credit Card